gpajot/asyncio-concurrent-tasks/README.md

 - `lazy` will call the function at the end of the debounce duration, with the last parameters.
 All calls will block until the period is over.
 - when both options are used, the first call will return immediately, and subsequent debounced calls will block until the end.

+If the output of the debounced function isn't important, `AsyncDebouncer` can be used.

 ## Robust protocol